Significance

 Management Approach

-Banpu Power has established its business continuity management system with reference to the principles and requirements of the international standard, ISO 22301, ranging from the process of identifying key work procedures, business impact analysis and risk assessment to creating business continuity plans as well as organizing BCP drills.
-The aims of BCM operations include:
+BPP has implemented a business continuity management (BCM) system based on the principles and requirements of the international standard – ISO 22301, covering the process of identifying key work processes, business impact analysis, and risks assessment as well as developing business continuity plans (BCP) and simulation exercises.

-• Response: Responding to the incidents and preventing extended damage effectively, while properly communicating information to internal and external stakeholders.
+- Response: Effectively responding to the incidents and preventing extended damage with appropriate communications to internal and external stakeholders.

-• Recover: Able to restore key necessary activities in order to rapidly deliver products and services within a time acceptable by stakeholders.
+- Recover: Being able to restore key essential activities to quickly deliver products and services within the time satisfied by stakeholders.

-• Restore: Quickly restoring all BPP’s activities in the time accepted by stakeholders.
+- Restore: Restoring all BPP’s activities promptly within the time accepted by stakeholders.

-A significant challenge for power business continuity is the damage of large power plants where activity recovery takes time.
-As a result, BPP has put great emphasis on investing in risks management, incident’s severity impacts prevention and control, including identifying appropriate and timely communication channels to general public.
+A crucial challenge for power business continuity is the damage of large power plants where activity recovery takes time.
+As a result, BPP puts great importance on risks management, preventing and controlling incident’s severity impacts, as well as determining appropriate and timely communication channels with public.

-BPP has integrated its BCM with the supervision and management of Banpu Group where BPP’s CEO is one of the Crisis Management Team (CMT), and is also assigned to be the event commander as well as provide information to the public during the power business crisis.
-This integrated BCM operation reflects a harmonious way of working, helping save operational resources with maximum effectiveness.
+BPP’s BCM has been integrated into Banpu Group.
+It is supervised and managed by Banpu Group, with BPP’s CEO serving as a member of the Crisis Management Team (CMT) and designated as the event commander responsible for providing information to the public during a power business crisis.
+This integrated BCM operation reflects a seamless way of working, optimizing operational resources for maximum effectiveness.

-BPP has conducted the annual BCP exercise, at both corporate and country levels consistently.
-The exercise will be organized alternately, inclusion of monitoring and reviewing the system’s operating performance through internal audits and management reviews annually.
-Furthermore, each business unit is encouraged to share what they have learned in response to various threats in order to adapt lessons learned to the context of each country.
+BPP continuously conducts the annual BCP exercise at both corporate and country levels.
+The drill is arranged alternately, while surveillance and review of the system efficiency is done through internal audit system and management’s reviews annually.
+Moreover, each business unit is encouraged to share what they have experienced and learned in response to various threats to apply those lessons learned in the context of each country.

 Performance